2012–13 Elitedivisionen

-The 2012–13 Elitedivisionen was the 41st edition of Denmark women's football premier league.
-It ran from August 4, 2012 to June 9, 2013.
+The 2012–13 Elitedivisionen was the 41st season of A-Liga, the top-flight of the Danish Women's Football League.

-Brøndby IF won its eighth championship, and the third one on a row, winning all games but one against Fortuna Hjørring, which also qualified for the 2013-14 UEFA Women's Champions League as the runner-up.
-Odense BK and IK Skovbakken also made it to the championship play-offs, while Vejle BK and BK 1913 were relegated.
+Brøndby IF won their eighth championship, and the third one in a row, winning all games but one against Fortuna Hjørring in the championship play-offs, both clubs qualifying for the 2013-14 UEFA Women's Champions League.
+OB and IK Skovbakken also made it to the championship play-offs, while Vejle and B 1913 were relegated.

 Teams

-There are ten teams competing in the regular season of the league: the top four teams from the previous season's championship play-offs, the top four teams from the previous season's qualification play-offs, and the two promoted teams from the 1st division.
-The two teams promoted from the 1st division were BK 1913 and BK Skjold, replacing relegated teams Team Viborg and Sønderjyske.
+There are 10 teams competing in the regular season of the league: the top four teams from the previous season's championship play-offs, the top four teams from the previous season's qualification play-offs, and the two promoted teams from the 1st division.
+The two teams promoted from the 1st division were B1913 and Skjold, replacing relegated teams Team Viborg and SønderjyskE.